pramishluitel7/google-app-script-to-save-pdf-file-to-google-drive/README.md

 ## Key files to look at

-1. saveAllPayslipsIntoDrive.js -> When this function triggers, it saves all payslips in PDF format into Google Drive.
+1. saveAllPDFFileIntoDrive.js -> When this function triggers, it saves all pdf file into Google Drive.
-2. saveMonthlyPayslipsIntoDrive.js -> When this function triggers, it saves the payslips for the current week into Google Drive.
+2. saveMonthlyPDFFileIntoDrive.js -> When this function triggers, it saves the pdf file for the current week into Google Drive.
 3. checkIfFileNameAlreadyExists.js -> Checks if the filename already exists in Google Drive.
 4. checkIfFileTypeIsPDF.js -> Checks if the file type is PDF.
 5. config.js -> Stores all the configuration required for the project.